The sets in Baz Luhrmann’s new movie version of The Great Gatsby dazzled me.

 AD says, “Stickley-esque furniture, quartersawn oak beams, and moss-green tiles conjure an Arts and Crafts vibe inside.
 ‘It was all about finding what we thought were quintessential Long Island motifs,’ explains Martin.
 And materials that reflect Nick’s innocent nature.”

-The kitchen is tiny but I love it:
+The kitchen is tiny:

 Daisy and Gatsby on the side porch, looking toward his mansion next door:

 Gatsby’s house was inspired by places like Oheka Castle, La Selva, and Beacon Towers: